msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 The list of languages used in the Excel sheet has to include the original language of the application.

-If no Excel sheet is supplied, the library will create a new sheet at the location specified in [Loading the translation files](#initfiles)
+If no Excel sheet is supplied, the library will create a new sheet at the location specified in [Loading the translation files](#initfiles) and use the Input- as well as the current language of the OS the application is running on.

 ##### Files required for Resources use case